Manufacturing is on the cusp of a revolution – the Internet of Things (IoT) revolution!

 The bad news?

-Security challenges have also slowed the pace of adoption of new IoT technologies, organizational changes, and business models that could immensely improve processes, enhance competitiveness, and bring new services to customers.
+Security challenges have also slowed the pace of adopting new IoT technologies, organizational changes, and business models that could immensely improve processes, enhance competitiveness, and bring new services to customers.

-Unfortunately, enterprises that do not keep pace will find it more challenging to compete with their more forward-thinking counterparts who are tackling the challenge head-on.
+Unfortunately, enterprises that do not keep pace will find it more challenging to compete with their more forward-thinking counterparts who tackle the challenge head-on.